 How the PCR Test Works

 It is actually RT-PCR – a molecular biology technique which lets us detect parts of the viral RNA (the genetic information in some viruses is not stored as DNA but RNA).
 It is RT because it first converts (transcribes) RNA to DNA.
 It is necessary since only DNA can be multiplied (amplified) at the levels which can be detected by fluorescence.
 Every multiplication is called threshold cycle or Ct.
 Since the genetic information of SARS-CoV-2 is carried by RNA this is the only way to detect it.

 This is very interesting, and this quote also explains how it works.

 PCR also made its mark in forensic science.
 “Prior to the development of the PCR, forensic scientists utilized very awkward and insensitive techniques” to identify people from DNA samples, says Bruce McCord, a professor of forensic chemistry at Florida International University.
 “The development of the PCR revolutionized forensic DNA testing.
 Suddenly there was no need for radioactivity or chemiluminescence-based detection, as the PCR could produce millions of copies of DNA from only a few cells.” – State of the Nation

 This is a bit complex and easy to gloss over.
 The critical part of this quote (to me) is that the test requires amplification.
-So it is not like many other tests where you take blood or other fluids and then the item is either present or not present.
+So it is unlike many other tests where you take blood or other fluids, and the item is either present or not present.
 This test requires an amplification algorithm before determining either true or false.
 Then there is a question of how many times you run the algorithm.